 Read time: 10 minutes

-Whether a CD is worth it right now also depends on why you're saving money, how soon you need your funds and whether rates rise or fall in the next year or five years.
+Whether a CD is worth it right now also depends on why you're saving money, how soon you need your funds and how rates change in the next year or five years.

 It can be challenging to time the market and snap up the perfect savings tool at the perfect moment.
-We'll help you weigh the potential pros and cons of CD investing right now.
+We'll help you weigh the potential pros and cons of saving with a CD right now.

 This is an illustration of a graph comparing a one-year CD rate to a five-year CD rate.